apache/attic/index.md

   - Make bugfixes
   - Make releases

-### Getting into the Attic
+## Getting into the Attic
 There are two expected mechanisms by which a project may enter the Attic.
 Either the managing Project Management Committee (PMC) decides it would like to move the project, or The Apache Software Foundation's board dissolves the PMC and chooses to move the project.

+{: .important}
-First step is to add a suitable resolution to the next board agenda: see the [Board Resolution Template]({% link resolution.md %}).
+The first step is to add a suitable resolution to the next board agenda: see the [Board Resolution Template]({% link resolution.md %}).

 Once the submitted resolution has been approved during a board meeting, the Attic project starts